alan-turing-institute/data-safe-haven/CODE_OF_CONDUCT.md

 ### 3.2 Alternate contact points

-We are still looking for a contact outside of the core development team, please get in touch if you're interested.
+If you would like to contact someone outside of the core development team, please contact the **external project contact** on the [Code of Conduct Committee](#41-the-code-of-conduct-committee).

 ### 3.3 What to do if someone is in physical danger